 Skillshare claims that the top teachers make over $100,000 a year on the platform, but casual teachers will make much less than this.
 How much Skillshare pays depends on how many hours paying subscribers spend watching your content.

-Teachers need to have a minimum of 30 minutes watched by paying members.
+Teachers need to have a minimum of 30 minutes watched by paying members to receive payment.
 It also helps to have several courses available so people who enjoy your first course can jump to the next one!

 However, it’s not all good news for teachers on Skillshare.
 An option was recently added to change the playback speed of courses, which can and will have an effect on your bottom line as a teacher.
 30 minutes watched at 2x speed only counts as 15 minutes for payouts.